-My Net@Work Summer Internship Part 2: A Huddle Room Divided
+My Net at Work Summer Internship Part 2: A Huddle Room Divided

 We face so many external forces urging us to choose between two.
 There are big binary choices such as whether to accept a marriage proposal.
 Then there are small ones such as between ordering a bowl or burrito at Chipotle.
 There are even subconscious ones including picking which side of the street to drive on.
 But whether it’s due to oncoming traffic or your significant other awaiting a response on one knee, so often the world seems to cohere us into choosing between two.